AvePoint/cloud-api/docs/docs/Overview.md

 # Overview

-The AvePoint Graph Modern API is a robust suite of tools designed to streamline integration and enhance functionality for managing your digital collaboration environment.
-This API allows developers to interact programmatically with AvePoint's solutions, facilitating automation, data integration, and enhanced operational capabilities.
+The AvePoint Graph API is a robust suite of tools designed to streamline integration and enhance functionality for managing your digital collaboration environment.
+It allows developers to interact programmatically with AvePoint's solutions, facilitating automation, data integration, and enhanced operational capabilities.

-## Available APIs

-AvePoint Confidence Platform offers a range of APIs to suit different integration needs.
-The modern API provides advanced features and security, while the legacy API, though still functional, is scheduled for deprecation.
-Below is a detailed overview of each option:

-### Modern API

-The Modern API provides advanced features to optimize integration and security:
+The API provides advanced features to optimize integration and security:

 - Authentication methods: Supports client secret and certificate authentication for secure and efficient access control.
 This flexibility allows developers to choose the most suitable authentication method for their needs.
 - Unified endpoint: The API can be accessed via a unified endpoint format `https://graph-{dc}.avepointonlineservices.com`.
 Note that the endpoint differs based upon the data center you want to access.
 For details, refer to [Endpoints Upon Data Centers](#endpoints-upon-data-center).